Exact Rotating Wave Approximation: Introduction

-The main purpose of this paper is to develop a theory for computing effective Hamiltonians similar to (\ref{Hww-2}), but for time dependent envelope functions $H_1(t)$.
-Consistent with a $1/\omega$ expansion similar to that in Eq.~(\ref{Heff0}), we assume that the absolute value of $H_1(t)$ at all times during the pulse is at most on the same order of magnitude as the drive frequency, i.e., $H_1 \lesssim \omega$.
-We further assume that the amplitude $H_1(t)$ also \emph{changes slowly} with time, that is, for all $k$-th time derivatives, which we denote by $\dersub{H_1}{k}$, we require $\Big|\dersub{H_1}{k}\Big| \lesssim \omega^{k+1}$.
-This effective Hamiltonian will, compared to the sole parametric dependence of the Hamiltonian (\ref{Heff0}) on $t_0$, gain an additional dependence on the running time $t$,
+The main purpose of this paper is to develop a theory for computing effective Hamiltonians similar to that given in Eq.~(\ref{Hww-2}), but for time-dependent envelopes $H_1(t)$.
+Consistent with a $1/\omega$ expansion we assume the drive satisfies Eq.~(\ref{assumption}), which states that the absolute values of the envelope and its derivatives are small with respect to $\omega$.
+This effective Hamiltonian, in contrast to the Hamiltonian (\ref{Heff0}), depends not only on the time offset $t_0$ but also on the current time $t$,

-We remark that the temporal dependence of the operator coefficients $h_k$ will often taken to be implicit.

-The effective Hamiltonian will yield a stroboscopic time evolution whose Bloch-sphere trajectory agrees stroboscopically with the exact trajectory, similar to Eq.~(\ref{goal0}).
-However, in contrast to Eq.~(\ref{goal0}), due to the nontrivial time dependence of the effective Hamiltonian, the TEO (\ref{Ustrobo}) for the effective Hamiltonian (\ref{Heff1}) now contains the time ordering operator, and we have

-We will find that, in comparison to the time-independent effective Hamiltonian (\ref{Hww-2}), this new Hamiltonian depends not only on the envelope $H_1(t)$ itself but also on its derivatives $\dersub{H_1}{k}(t)$.